-Ben Hills is one of Australia’s best-known journalists.
+Ben Hills is one of Australia’s best-known journalists – in October 2014 he was inducted into the Melbourne Press Club’s Media Hall of Fame.
 A three-time foreign correspondent, he has reported from more than 60 countries on five continents in a career stretching back to the 1960s.
 Working mainly for the Fairfax group (with a spell at the 60 Minutes TV current affairs programme) he specialised in investigative journalism, targeting corruption in government and big business.

 Now freelancing, Ben has written six books, including a controversial biography of Japan’s Crown Princess Masako which was an international best-seller.
 His most recent book is a hard-hitting account of the ruin of the Fairfax newspaper company.
 Read more >